KaotoIO/step-extension-template/README.md

 After cloning your repository, you must run a `yarn install` to get the dependencies needed.

+Everytime you push changes to your main branch, a new version of the plugin will be published on the github pages of your repository.
+For example, this template is published on https://kaotoio.github.io/step-extension/

 ## Available Scripts

 In the project directory, you can run: